nickwibert/LetterboxdML/README.md

 # LetterboxdML
-My individual final project for STA4241 - Statistical Learning in R. In this project, I used my personal movie-watching data from [Letterboxd.com](https://letterboxd.com/nickwibert) to train machine learning models--specifically, classification algorithms including ordered logistic regression, K-nearest neighbors, linear discriminant analysis, etc.--and evaluate their predictive performance on my movie ratings.
+My individual final project for STA4241 - Statistical Learning in R. In this project, I used my personal movie-watching data from [Letterboxd.com](https://letterboxd.com/nickwibert) to train machine learning models--specifically, classification algorithms including ordered logistic regression, K-nearest neighbors, support vector machines, etc.--and evaluate their predictive performance on my movie ratings.

 ## Dataset
 Letterboxd allows you to export your personal data directly from the website, but the information is limited to the movies you watched, the day you watched them, and what rating you assigned them out of five stars.
 To obtain more relevant covariates for model training, I wrote a web-scraping script using the `rvest` package to pull info such as Average Rating, Runtime, and Genre from the website.
 This script is named `lbxd_scraper.R` and can be found in the main directory.